Arrests of Israel-Hamas war protesters exceed 2,300 as police clear more US campus encampments

 University of Minnesota officials reached an agreement with protesters not to disrupt commencements, and similar compromises have been made at Northwestern University in suburban Chicago, Rutgers University in New Jersey and Brown University in Rhode Island.

-Matthews reported from New York City, Hill from Altamont, New York, Watson from San Diego and Keller from Albuquerque, New Mexico.
+Watson reported from San Diego and Keller from Albuquerque, New Mexico.
 Associated Press journalists around the country contributed to this report, including Carolyn Thompson, Kavish Harjai, Krysta Fauria, Leslie Ambriz, John Antczak, Lisa Baumann, Jae C. Hong, Colleen Long, Sarah Brumfield, Philip Marcelo, Steve Karnowski, Cedar Attanasio and Gene Johnson.

 Credit: AP